-Coronavirus: JFK Airport Control Tower - New York was temporarily closed due to COVID-19
+Coronavirus: JFK - New York Airport Control Tower Temporarily Closed Due to COVID-19

 According to a statement issued by the FAA (United States Federal Aviation Administration), the air traffic control tower at New York's John F. Kennedy International Airport (JFK) has been temporarily closed.
 A technician was found positive with COVID-19.